F2F (song)

 "F2F" is a song by American singer-songwriter SZA from her second studio album, SOS (2022).
-"F2F" is a rock song that draws from genres such as country, pop rock, and grunge.
+"F2F" is a rock song that draws influence from genres such as country, pop rock, and grunge.
 SZA wrote the song with Lizzo, who provides background vocals, and producers Rob Bisel and Carter Lang.
-The song was one of around five rock-inspired songs SZA created for SOS, conceived out of a desire to experiment with various genres outside of her usual R&B works.
+Lizzo performs whistling vocals on the song.
+The song was one of around five rock-inspired songs SZA created for SOS, out of a desire to experiment with various genres outside of her usual R&B music.
 The song begins with acoustic guitar strums before transitioning into a chorus backed by drums and power chords from electric guitars.
 The lyrics talk about having sex with someone to cope with breaking up with a former partner.

-The song had a positive reception for its experimentation with rock.
-"F2F" was one of 20 tracks from SOS that debuted on the US Billboard Hot 100, bolstered by around 13.7 million streams.
+SZA's experimentation with rock on the song was positively received.
+"F2F" was one of 20 tracks from SOS that debuted on the US Billboard Hot 100.
 Consequently, it became SZA's first song to debut atop Billboard's Alternative Streaming Songs chart.

-Background and release
+Background

-SZA released her debut studio album, Ctrl, in 2017.
-Primarily an R&B album that deals with themes like heartbreak, Ctrl was widely acclaimed by critics for its vocal performances, as well as the relatability, emotional impact, and candid nature of its songwriting.
-The album solidified her status as one of the most well-known R&B artists of her time.
+In 2017, SZA released her critically and commercially successful debut studio album, Ctrl.
+Throughout the years, critics have credited it as being innovative within the R&B genre, and for establishing her as a major figure in contemporary pop and R&B music.
+In Ctrl, SZA spoke variously about romance, desire, and self-esteem, often in a vulnerable tone, as well as the many ways in which emotions like jealousy and intense desire can destroy them.

+As SZA gained more recognition, she was consistently being labeled in several publications as an R&B musician.
+She took notice and was frustrated.
+In interviews, she often linked the specific categorization to stereotypes about Black women in music, saying that the label implied she was not allowed to make other forms of music.
+With her next studio album, SOS (2022), she wanted to incorporate an eclectic mix of distinct genres expand her pre-existing sound.
+Apart from the usual R&B, SZA experimented with rock and punk music; in a Consequence cover story, she remarked: "I love making Black music, period.
+Something that is just full of energy.
+Black music doesn't have to just be R&B. We started rock 'n' roll."